Skip to main content

 zone: us-west-1

 Note that this looks similar to the above spreadscaler spec, but the daemonscaler is responsible for running a certain number of instances of a component on every host that matches the label requirements.
-So, instead of running 4 total instances, it will run 4 instances on every host that either has the zone label set to us-east-1 or us-west-1.
+Instead of running four total instances, it will run four instances on every host that either has the zone label set to us-east-1 or us-west-1.
 If you leave off the spread key entirely, it will run the specified number of instances on every host in your lattice.

 For the Kubernetes developer